dreamineering/business-administration/docs/meta/user-guide-creation/01-preparation/README.md

 ## Preparation

-Find or create a relevant Workflow Diagram to understand inputs and outputs of the process flow
+Identify the relevant Workflow Diagram to understand overview of inputs and outputs and important interfaces to answer:

-1. What is the main business discipline?
+1. What primary business discipline?
-2. What related business discipline?
+2. What secondary business disciplines?
-3. Which roles applicable to?
+3. What [audience](../audience/) is this content for?
 Why?
 4. How frequently?
 5. What does success look like?
 6. What needs to be checked?